 However, you must still ensure that any sensitive information, such as the password file for Ansible Vault, is stored outside of the version control system.

-Environment Variables and Ansible Configuration
+Environment variables and Ansible configuration

 There are several Ansible configuration directives related to Ansible Vault.
 While you don’t need to know all of them, it is helpful to mention the most common directives that you will encounter:

-- [.code]DEFAULT_VAULT_ID_MATCH[.code]: This environment variable controls vault ID matching.
+DEFAULT_VAULT_ID_MATCH: This environment variable controls vault ID matching.
 By default, Ansible will not enforce strict ID matching and will try every password with all vaults.
-Set this variable to “True” to change this behavior.
+Set this variable to “True” to change this behavior.DEFAULT_VAULT_PASSWORD_FILE: This environment variable specifies the default vault password file.DEFAULT_VAULT_IDENTITY_LIST: This environment variable is equivalent to specifying multiple--vault-idflags, and it can be useful for shortening the length of youransible-playbookcommands.

 Ansible will decrypt files as needed when running plays, and the files will remain encrypted at rest once the play has been completed.
-However, files will be decrypted at rest on a target host when they are used as the [.code]src[.code] argument to the copy, template, unarchive, script, or assemble module.
+However, files will be decrypted at rest on a target host when they are used as the src argument to the copy, template, unarchive, script, or assemble module.

 This is intended and desirable behavior.
 It allows you to decrypt a file and place it on a remote host.
 For example, you can reference an encrypted configuration file in Ansible’s copy module and it will be decrypted and placed onto a remote host.